 The Luftwaffe units involved were elements of General Wolfram Freiherr von Richthofen’s Fliegerkorps VIII, and these included the level bombers of Oberst Herbert Riekhoff’s Kampfgeschwader 2, Obert Hans-Joachim Rath’s KG 4 and Major Hans Bruno Schulz-Heyn’s KG 51, and the dive-bombers of Major Graf Clemens von Schönborn-Wiesentheid’s Sturzkampfgeschwader 77, with protection provided by the fighters of Oberstleutnant Hannes Trautloft’s Jagdgeschwader 54.

 The first wave of the assault, consisting of between 150 and 234 bombers and dive-bombers escorted by 120 fighters, fell on Belgrade at 07.00.
-In response the Yugoslav air force scrambled 20 Messerschmitt Bf 109, 18 Hawker Hurricane and six locally manufactured Rogozarski IK-3 fighters.
-Some of the Hurricane pilots engaged friendly Bf 109 fighters, mistaking them for German aircraft, as well as attacking Luftwaffe aircraft.
+In response the Yugoslav air force scrambled 20 Messerschmitt Bf 109, 18 Hawker Hurricane and six locally manufactured Rogozarski IK-3 single-engined fighters.
+Some of the Hurricane pilots engaged friendly Messerschmitt Bf 109 single-engined fighters, mistaking them for German aircraft, as well as attacking Luftwaffe aircraft.
 About 50 Yugoslav aircraft were destroyed by the first wave of strikes.
 Later in the same day, three more waves of German aircraft, each of about 100 machines, attacked Belgrade.

 The bombing continued along the same basic line on 7 April.
 Despite its weakness, the Yugoslav air force and the inadequate anti-aircraft defences of Belgrade tried to meet the overwhelming Luftwaffe assault, but were effectively destroyed during the first wave of the attack.
-There are different accounts of the degree of success achieved by the defenders: a US study of 1953 stated that the Luftwaffe lost two fighters, and in exchance shot down 20 Yugoslav aircraft and destroyed 44 more on the ground, while another source states that the Yugoslavs shot down 40 German aircraft in the course of the first two days of the air battle.
+There are different accounts of the degree of success achieved by the defenders: a US study of 1953 stated that the Luftwaffe lost two fighters, and in exchange shot down 20 Yugoslav aircraft and destroyed 44 more on the ground, while another source states that the Yugoslavs shot down 40 German aircraft in the course of the first two days of the air battle.

 Whatever their successes, the Yugoslav defences were soon so shattered that the German dive-bombers were able to operate at roof-top altitude in later attacks.